-Have you lost team members that you invested time and energy to both attain and train?
+Have you lost team members that you invested time and energy to attain and train?

-And from the marketing efforts you are doing to back-fill those positions, do you seem to be attracting all kinds of “crazies” looking to get paid without actually having to do the work?
+Do your marketing efforts to back-fill those positions seem to be attracting all types of “crazies” looking to get paid without doing the work?

-If any of these questions rings true for you then you will want to tune into this video segment where I simplify and identify 2 critical target markets that if properly marketed to, can mitigate the aforementioned business challenges and put you on a path to greater success.
+Suppose any of these questions ring true for you.
+In that case, you will want to tune into this video segment where I simplify and identify two critical target markets that, if adequately marketed, can mitigate the business mentioned above challenges and put you on a path to greater success.

 For those of you who prefer to read the transcript:

-Hi I’m Dean Mercado from Online Marketing Muscle and what I have for you here today is going to be a little bit interesting, a little different spin to what we traditionally call marketing.
-Now a lot of times I talk to businesses and they will express their difficulties with a lot of the things that I mentioned in the couple of questions before when it comes to attrition, losing clients out the back door, whether it’s to a competitor whether it’s to somebody choosing to do the work themselves, whatever it is, as well as having difficulty finding new talent, losing the talent that they have, those kinds of things.
+Hi, I’m Dean Mercado from Online Marketing Muscle.
+What I have for you today will be a bit interesting, a little different spin on what we traditionally call marketing.
+A lot of times, I talk to businesses and express their difficulties with many things that I mentioned previously.
+For example, when it comes to attrition, losing clients out the back door, whether it’s to a competitor, whether it’s to somebody choosing to do the work themselves, whatever it is, as well as having difficulty finding new talent, losing the talent that they have, those kinds of things.
 Let’s talk about what these two target markets are.

 Now, the first target market are those that have the ability to hire us.
 Those that have the ability to hire us.
 So having a marketing plan aimed around those who have the ability to hire us is a great idea obviously.
 There are a couple of different components of that and I want to dissect it a little bit here because I think it’s important.
 Most of us do it half way where we market our business toward new prospective clients only.
 New clients, new prospects only, but we neglect and we don’t put enough thought into a lot of times, I’m not saying you’re doing this, I’m just saying that I see this a lot.
 We ignore our existing clients, we do not have a marketing plan in place to keep our existing clients warm.